 The year was 1860 and, fortunately, the arrival of 1,432 Africans didn’t disrupt life in America’s southernmost city.
 Local residents visited the quarantined captives everyday, bringing food and clothing.
 The local U.S. Marshall even paid for medical care out of his own pocket.

-The lucky ones were returned to Africa.
+The lucky ones were returned to Africa (although not to the area where they had lived).
 Others in the group weren’t so fortunate.
 About 294 of the captives died in Key West, most likely from typhoid fever and dysentery.
 They were buried in unmarked graves along the island’s southern shore and, over time, lost to lore and history.

 Fast forward to today and Higgs Beach in Key West.
 The public beach may provide recreation to many but it is also home to an extraordinary piece of America’s past.
 Experts believe the beach is the site of the only African refugee cemetery in the United States.